 Live dealer games bridge the gap between retail and online play.
 Rather than relying on a random-number generator, the game’s outcome is based on the deal of real cards or spin of a real wheel, by a flesh-and-blood casino dealer.
 The game takes place in a live streaming studio, so you can see all the action just as if you were at a real casino table.
 In most cases, you can even interact with the dealer and potentially other players through live chat.

 The exact methods available vary from state to state and site to site.
-However, you’ll probably find most or all of the following:
+In Connecticut, the list looks like this:

-Withdrawals usually work similarly, but some methods are only available for deposit.
-For instance, you won’t be able to withdraw to your credit card, so if you’ve chosen that method to deposit you’ll need another way to cash out.
-Fortunately, there’s always the option to receive a check in the mail, though this is the slowest of all withdrawal methods.
+Withdrawals work similarly, but some methods are only available for deposit.
+For instance, you can’t withdraw to a credit card, so if you’ve chosen that method to deposit you’ll need another way to cash out.
+Fortunately, even if nothing else works for you, there’s always the option to receive a check in the mail, though this is the slowest of all withdrawal methods.

-There’s usually also the option to carry out either type of transaction at the casino cage of the corresponding retail casino.
-In Connecticut, that will mean either Mohegan Sun or Foxwoods, depending on which online brand you choose.
+You also have the option to carry out either type of transaction at the casino cage of the corresponding retail casino.
+So, if you’re playing on DraftKings, you can do your cashiering at Foxwoods, while Mohegan Sun users can do it at the eponymous retail casino.

 Didn’t find the answer you were looking for above?
 Here are some other common questions about the future of online gambling in Connecticut.